AlexMarinescu/pyGameMath/README.md

 Note:
 =====
 * Vectors Cross Product is only for 3D and 7D vectors, but currently only the 3D version is implemented.
-* [Multivectors](http://en.wikipedia.org/wiki/Multivector) and [Bivector](http://en.wikipedia.org/wiki/Bivector) operations are not yet implemented.
-* The only matrix transformation that will be implemented for now are going to be the ones up to 4x4 matrices.
 * While the Vector and Matrix Stacks are not necessary and can be created on the go by anyone, they simplify and organize things a bit better.
 * Optimizations are going to be done more indepth once the whole thing is finished and perhaps when I notice that a certain operations/transformation takes too long to execute.
 * Also do report any bugs or speed related issues because some functions did not get a chance to be tested.